 1. Go Winter Camping in Sedona

-Don’t get me wrong, there are many cool Airbnbs in Sedona, but there is just something about camping under the stars.
+If you are after a one-of-a-kind experience and waking up to mesmerizing views, then you should go winter camping in Sedona.
+Don’t get me wrong, there are many cool hotels and Airbnbs in Sedona, but there is just something about camping under the stars.

-You will find a great campsite located north of Sedona in the Coconino National Forest in Oak Creek Canyon.
+You can find one of the most popular campsites located north of Sedona in the Coconino National Forest in Oak Creek Canyon.
+It is called the Manzanita Campground and it only allows tent camping.

 Just note that nights can be quite chilly, so come prepared with zero-degree sleeping bags, insulated jackets, and thermals.
+You can check with Canyon Outfitters to see if they can fulfill your needs or offer rental options.

 2. Get Adventurous on a Canyon ATV Tour

->> Click here to check rates for this Canyon ATV Tour
+>> Click here to check rates and availability for this Canyon ATV Tour

 3. Take a Scenic Rim Pink Jeep Tour